laravel/nova-docs/4.0/actions/defining-actions.md

 public $withoutActionEvents = true;
 ```

-Or, using the `withoutActionEvents` method, you may disable the action log for an action when the action is attached to a resource:
+Or, using the `withoutActionEvents` method, you may disable the action log for an action when the action is attached to a resource.
+Disabling the action log is often particularly helpful when an action is often executed against thousands of resources at once, since it allows you to avoid thousands of slow, sequential action log database inserts:

 ```php
 /**